MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-process-purchase-returns-cancellations.md

 6. Choose the **Document No.** field to open the **Posted Purchase Invoices** page, and then select the posted purchase invoice that contains lines that you want to reverse.
 7. Select the **Recalculate Lines** check box if you want the copied posted purchase invoice lines to be updated with any changes in item price and unit cost since the invoice was posted.
 8. Choose the **OK** button.
 The copied invoice lines are inserted in the purchase credit memo.
-9. Complete the purchase credit memo as explained in the "To create a purchase credit memo from a posted purchase invoice" section in this topic.
+9. Complete the purchase credit memo as explained in [To create a purchase credit memo from a posted purchase invoice](purchasing-how-process-purchase-returns-cancellations.md#to-create-a-purchase-credit-memo-from-a-posted-purchase-invoice).

-## <a name="to-create-a-purchase-return-order-based-on-one-or-more-a-posted-purchase-documents"></a>To create a purchase return order based on one or more a posted purchase documents
+## <a name="to-create-a-purchase-return-order-based-on-one-or-more-posted-purchase-documents"></a>To create a purchase return order based on one or more posted purchase documents
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Purchase Return Orders**, and then choose the related link.
 2. Choose the **New** action.
 3. Fill in the fields on the **General** FastTab as necessary.